nuclia/nuclia.py/docs/04-upload.md

-# Upload use case
+# Upload contents

-All examples assume you [authenticated](02-auth.md) and defined a [default](03-default.md) knowledgebox.
+All examples assume you [authenticated](02-auth.md) and defined a [default Knowledge Box](03-kb.md).

 In case you want to overwrite or define a one time knowledgebox you should add on any command/function the `url` and `api_key` parameter.

 ## Upload a file in a KnowledgeBox

-Push a file to a knowledgebox:
+Push a file to a Knowledge Box:

 ```bash
 nuclia kb upload file --path=FILE_PATH